necolas/react-native-web/README.md

 ## Thanks

-Thanks to current and past members of the React and React Native teams (in particular Vjeux and Pete Hunt), and Tobias Koppers for Webpack and CSS loader.
+Thanks to current and past members of the React and React Native teams (in particular Vjeux and Pete Hunt).

 Thanks to [react-tappable](https://github.com/JedWatson/react-tappable) for backing the current implementation of `Touchable`.